Looking Back at 2025

 A Flying Start

-Our booth in Hall 7a, as part of the TecPart joint stand together with Cirplas, Schwarz Plastic Solutions, AMK, and Voelpker, was initially manned by Oliver Eckardt, Steffen Felzer, and Viktoria Rothleitner.
+Our booth in Hall 7a, as part of the TecPart joint stand together with Cirplas, Schwarz Plastic Solutions, KMA, and Voelpker, was initially manned by Oliver Eckardt, Steffen Felzer, and Viktoria Rothleitner.
 On Sunday afternoon, Oliver Guntner joined the team to support the second half of the fair.

 While Sunday brought a quieter atmosphere, Monday once again saw a strong surge of visitors – and by Tuesday, the booth was buzzing with discussions until the very end.